Maximilian Schaller

 About

-As a PhD candidate at Stanford University, I work with Professor Stephen Boyd on algorithms and software for modeling and solving convex optimization problems.
+As a PhD candidate at Stanford University, I work with Professor Stephen Boyd on modeling and solving convex (and nonconvex) optimization problems.

 Before attending Stanford, I was a consultant and data scientist at McKinsey, where I worked on quantitative projects in the automotive and energy sectors.
 I received my MSc in Robotics, Systems and Control from ETH Zurich, where I was awarded the Willi Studer Prize for the best degree and the ETH Medal for my Master's thesis.
 I received my BSc in Mechanical and Process Engineering from TU Darmstadt, with the VDI Prize for the best degree.